LightForm-group/UoM-CSF-matflow/README.md

 We can get MatFlow to copy (a subset) of the workflow files to a Dropbox account after the workflow completes.

-1. Firstly, you'll need to generate a Dropbox access token by creating an "app" here: https://www.dropbox.com/developers/apps
-2. Then you can add this token to the MatFlow configuration file (in `~/.matflow.config.yml`) as a new key called `dropbox_token`.
-3. Finally, you need to add one or more "archive locations" to the MatFlow config file.
+1. Add an "archive location" to the MatFlow config file.
 An archive location looks like this:

     ```yaml
     archive_locations: